andrew/ultimate-awesome/README.md

 - [awesome-novelcovid](https://github.com/disease-sh/awesome-novelcovid) - A curated list of projects using the NovelCOVID API.
 - [awesome-yaml](https://github.com/dreftymac/awesome-yaml) - YAML awesomeness.
 - [awesome-edge-intelligence-collections](https://github.com/fangvv/awesome-edge-intelligence-collections) - About DNN compression and acceleration on Edge Devices.
-- [awesome-design-resources](https://github.com/hqasmei/awesome-design-resources) - A curated list of awesome things to elevate your design skills as a developer.
 - [awesome-mdbootstrap](https://github.com/mdbootstrap/awesome-mdbootstrap) - A curated list of awesome things related to MDBootstrap.
 - [awesome-synthesis](https://github.com/MikeMorenoDSP/awesome-synthesis) - A curated list of software for learning synthesis.
 - [awesome-molecule-text](https://github.com/Namkyeong/awesome-molecule-text) - Papers about Molecular Machine Learning (MoML) given its human language textual description.